deklica/repo.dexe/zips/plugin.video.jacktook/README.md

 A Kodi addon for torrent finding and streaming.

+## Features.

+**Torrent Search Sources**: Jacktook Burst, Torrentio, Elhosted-KnightCrawlerr, Jackett, Prowlarr and Zilean.

+**Torrent Engines**: Jacktorr, Torrest and Elementum.

+**Debrid Services**: Real Debrid, Premiumize and Torbox.

+**Other Clients**: Plex (Beta).

+**Metadata**: TMDB, Trakt.tv, AniList, Simkl and Fanart.tv.

 ## Requirements.

-- Kodi 19+
+- Kodi 20+

-## Features.

-Torrent Search:
-- Jackett
-- Prowlarr
-- Jacktook Burst
-- Torrentio
-- Elhosted/KnightCrawlerr

-Torrent Engines:
-- Jacktorr
-- Torrest
-- Elementum

-Debrid Services:
-- Real Debrid
-- Premiumize
-- Torbox

-Other Clients:
-- Plex

-Metadata:
-- TMDB
-- AniList
-- Simkl
-- Fanart.tv
-- TMDB helper

 ## Installation of this addon (Jacktook)

 The recommended way of installing the addon is through its [repository](https://github.com/Sam-Max/repository.jacktook), so that any updates will be automatically installed.

 You can also install the addon without installing its repository.
-To do so, get the [latest release](https://github.com/Sam-Max/plugin.video.jacktook/releases/download/v0.1.4/plugin.video.jacktook-0.2.5.zip) from github.
+To do so, get the [latest release](https://github.com/Sam-Max/plugin.video.jacktook/releases/download/v0.1.4/plugin.video.jacktook-0.3.1.zip) from github.
 Please note that, if there are any additional dependencies, they won't be resolved unless the repository is installed.

 **Note**: After each update, it is recommended that you clear cache to make sure changes take effect.